Winning Lines: Round 2 – Looking After Number One

-Bonus Round – The Wonderwall
+Final Round – The Wonderwall

 The champion faces a set of three projection screens on which 49 answers are displayed, numbered 1 to 49, and has three minutes to answer as many questions as possible.
 The host gives the champion 15 seconds to study the answers, after which the questions begin and the clock starts to run.
 The champion must respond by giving both an answer and its number.
 The correct answer is then removed from the board, regardless of whether the contestant gave it or not.
 No penalties were given for incorrect answers.

 Twice during the round, the champion may take a "pit stop" by pressing a handheld button.
-Doing so freezes the clock for 15 seconds, during which the champion may look over the answers again; however, he/she may not respond to the current question until the pit stop has ended.
+Doing so freezes the clock for 15 seconds, during which the champion may look over the answers again, however, he/she may not respond to the current question until the pit stop has ended.

 The champion wins a trip whose destination depends on the number of correct answers given, as shown in the table below.
-During Schofield's tenure as host, the champion then played the Wonderwall again (on the same day as the Wednesday Lotto draw), but with no pit stops; each correct answer awarded £200 with a bonus of £1,000 for getting all 20, for a potential maximum of £5,000.
+During Schofield's first series as host, the champion then played the Wonderwall again (on the same day as the Wednesday Lotto draw), but with no pit stops, each correct answer awarded £200 with a bonus of £1,000 for getting all 20, for a potential maximum of £5,000.
 Afterwards, they were then also given the right to start the midweek lottery draws.
-Due to the September 11 attacks, the three trips to continental American destinations were replaced with alternates for only the second half of the 2001 series.

-The prize for giving only one correct answer was a stay at a bed-and-breakfast near the Gravelly Hill Interchange, popularly referred to as "Spaghetti Junction".
+The prize for giving only one correct answer was a stay at a bed-and-breakfast near the Gravelly Hill Interchange, popularly referred to as "Spaghetti Junction."

-During Simon Mayo's first year as host, the champion also had the right to start the Thunderball draw.
-In the second series however, the runner up in Round 2 started the Thunderball draw and the Wonderwall winner started the main Lotto draw.
+During Simon Mayo's tenure as host, the runner-up in round 2 started the Thunderball draw and the Wonderwall winner started the main Lottery draw.
+When Schofield took over as host from series three, the Thunderball draw moved to being before round 2, with Schofield himself starting the draw, and the Lottery and Lottery Extra draws took place before the Wonderwall; in the third and fourth series, the runner-up contestant started both the Lottery and Lottery Extra draws, but from the fifth series onwards all draws in the show were started by Schofield.

 Transmissions

+Winning Lines - Midweek Draws

+During the third series in 2001, the winner of each edition of Saturday's show had to return on Wednesday to play the Wonderwall again for a chance to win some spending money to take on their holidays.
+Each correct answer was worth £200, with twenty correct answers earning them a bonus £1,000, to make a total of £5,000.
+The only sting of the round was that there were no "pitstops".
+During its one series run, only one contestant managed to answer all 20 questions correctly to win the top prize of £5,000.

 International versions

-An Italian version were also broadcast on Rai Uno, like part of Domenica in on 2000–2001 with the game "The Wonderwall".
+In Italy, between 2000 and 2001, the end-game "The Wonderwall" was played as a segment of Domenica in on Rai Uno and presented by Carlo Conti.